czerwonamaupa/Simulacra-and-Simulation/chapters/01-the-precession-of-simulacra.md

 microcosm, where *nothing can be left to chance*.
-Trajectory, energy, calculation, physiology, psychology, environment—nothing can be left to contingencies, this is the total universe of the norm the Law no longer exists, it is the operational immanence of every detail that is law.
+Trajectory, energy, calculation, physiology, psychology, environment—nothing can be left to contingencies, this is the total universe of the norm—the Law no longer exists, it is the operational immanence of every detail that is law.
 A universe purged of all threat of meaning, in a state of asepsis and weightlessness—it is this very perfection that is fascinating.
 The exaltation of the crowds was